felipedominguezc/felipedominguezc.github.io/sample_stats.md

 **TABLE STATS**

-   //mean and SD for experience//
+*mean and SD for experience*

       sum experience if treatment == 0 & experience != . //control//
       sum experience if treatment == 1 & experience != . //directive//
       sum experience if treatment == 2 & experience != . //Music//
       sum experience if experience !=. //all/

-   //Proportions Gender //
+*Proportions Gender*

    tab gender if treatment == 0 & experience != . //control//
    tab gender if treatment == 1 & experience != . //directive//
    tab gender if treatment == 2 & experience != . //Music//
    tab gender if experience !=. //all/

-   //Proportions Country //
+*Proportions Country*

    tab country if treatment == 0 & experience != . //control//
    tab country if treatment == 1 & experience != . //directive//
    tab country if treatment == 2 & experience != . //Music//
    tab country if experience !=. //all/

-**Proportions Behavioral outcomes**
+*Proportions Behavioral outcomes*

    tab makeplan if treatment == 0 & experience != . //control//
    tab makeplan if treatment == 1 & experience != . //directive//